cloudflare/Stout/README.md

 ### Deploying Multiple Projects To One Site

 You can deploy multiple projects to the same domain simply by specifying the appropriate `dest` for each one.
 For example your homepage might have the dest `./`, and your blog `./blog`.
 Your homepage will be hosted at `your-site.com`, your blog `your-site.com/blog`.

+### Installing

+- Download the release for your system type from our [releases](https://github.com/EagerIO/Stout/releases)
+- Copy or symlink the `stout` binary contained in the archive into your path (for example, into `/usr/local/bin`)

 ### Building